trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 ``kafka.buffer-size``                                      Kafka read buffer size ``kafka.table-description-dir``                            Directory containing topic description files ``kafka.hide-internal-columns``                            Controls whether internal columns are part of the table schema or not
-``kafka.messages-per-split``                               Number of messages that are processed by each Presto split, defaults to 100000
+``kafka.messages-per-split``                               Number of messages that are processed by each Trino split, defaults to 100000
 ``kafka.timestamp-upper-bound-force-push-down-enabled``    Controls if upper bound timestamp push down is enabled for topics using ``CreateTime`` mode
 ========================================================== ==============================================================================